ZhuoxiaoLi/DPGS/README.md

 ## Point Cloud Quality Comparison on the Urbanscene 3D Artsci Dataset Between Ours and 3DGS
-![Point Cloud Quality Comparison on Urbanscene 3D Artsci Dataset](Images/artsci_pcd.png) *The above image demonstrates the difference in point cloud quality between our method and 3DGS on the Urbanscene 3D artsci dataset.*
+![Point Cloud Quality Comparison on Urbanscene 3D Artsci Dataset](Images/artsci_pcd.png) *The above image demonstrates the difference in point cloud quality between our method， 3DGS and SOTA MVS methods on the Urbanscene 3D artsci dataset.*

 ## Rendering Quality Comparison on the Urbanscene 3D Artsci Dataset Between Ours and 3DGS
 ![Rendering Quality Comparison 1](Images/arisci_1.png)